-2 strategies that would have the greatest impact on strengthening equitable use of the Regional Parks
+3 strategies that would have the greatest impact on strengthening equitable use of the Regional Parks

-3 System.
+4 System.
 Based on the insights provided by more than 400 individuals, the Council identified and began

-4 to implement a suite of strategies to enhance equitable use.
+5 to implement a suite of strategies to enhance equitable use.

-5 In 2017-2018, the Council conducted additional community engagement to inform this 2040 Regional 6 Parks Policy Plan update.
-Engagement included a) follow up conversations with nine equity advocates 7 and park partners who informed the plan in 2014, b) focus groups with a total of 67 individuals from 8 communities underrepresented in regional parks, and c) surveys of 92 current parks visitors.
-Findings 9 from the focus groups and surveys support findings on preferred activities from the 2014 study and provide additional information to inform policies on recreational activities and spending priorities.
-10 11 Walking remains the most frequently mentioned favorite activity for both groups.
-Notably, hiking/trails, 12 camping, and dog walking were rarely mentioned by focus group members-the group from 13 underrepresented communities-who more frequently named a desire for water activities, child-friendly 14 spaces, playgrounds, family gathering and organized play spaces, and promotions and discounts to
+6 In 2017-2018, the Council conducted additional community engagement to inform this 2040 Regional and park partners who informed the plan in 2014, b) focus groups with a total of 67 individuals from communities underrepresented in regional parks, and c) surveys of 92 current parks visitors.
+Findings from the focus groups and surveys support findings on preferred activities from the 2014 study and